CRNHV/YouTubeProjects/README.md

 Each branch has it's own README with instructions on how to run the code.
 There is also an `Associated Videos` section at the top of each README which has links to any coding walkthrough / bonus videos associated with the code.

+If you have questions or problems with the code, you can submit an issue.
+Make sure to mention which project you are working on when you submit the issue.

 ## FAQs
 ### Why is the code from each video stored on a separate branch, instead of a separate repository?
 GitHub Sponsors only allows me to automatically grant access to one repository, so all of the code needs to be contained within a single repository.
 In order to keep each project separate from one another, I put the code from each video on a separate branch.
 If they add they ability to grant access to multiple repositories in the future, then this may change.